syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.NETCORE/axis-labels.md

 ## Line break support

 Line break feature used to customize the long axis label text into multiple lines by using `<br>` tag.
-Refer the below example in that dataSource x value contains long text, it breaks into two lines by using  `<br>` tag.
+Refer the following example in that dataSource x value contains long text, it breaks into two lines by using `<br>` tag.

 {% if page.publishingplatform == "aspnet-core" %}